Gouda Cheese 101

 And if you’re trying to be a real cheese connoisseur, you’re going to have to pronounce it right.
 While in America we pronounce it “g-OOO-dah”, it’s actually pronounced “(g)h-OW-da”.
 We don’t have anything like the sound of the Dutch G in English, but it’s almost like you’re clearing the back of your throat or are gargling.
 Cute right?

-Variations of Gouda Cheese
+Types of Gouda Cheese

 Perhaps I’d just never paid as much attention to cheese in America as I have since living in the Netherlands, but I’ve noticed that the common classification of cheese in the grocery is either “jong” (young) or “oud” (old).
 Digging a bit deeper, the Dutch actually classify their cheeses into six categories based on age: